- National Honor Society

-Chapter Sponsors: Kevin Courtney and Ellen Mager
+Chapter Sponsor: Kevin Courtney

 The members of the National Honor Society are selected from the Junior class (and Senior class for any student who did not qualify as a Junior but attains the required GPA for eligibility in June of their Junior year), using criteria based on scholarship, service, leadership, and character.
 Students who strive to be members of this prestigious organization must show a dedication to community service, leadership in school organizations, and exemplary character.
-Eligible Juniors who have a weighted cumulative average of 93 (unrounded) after 4 semesters of work or an eligible senior after 6 semesters of work will receive NHS candidacy applications in October from the BHS National Honor Society advisors.
+Eligible Juniors who have a weighted cumulative average of 93 (unrounded) after 4 semesters of work or an eligible senior after 6 semesters of work will receive NHS candidacy applications in October from the BHS National Honor Society advisor.

 Scholarship: Students must have a weighted GPA of 93 (unrounded) to be eligible.
 These students will be eligible for consideration on the basis of service, leadership, and character.

 Service: This quality is defined through the voluntary contributions made by a student to the school or community, done without compensation and with a positive, courteous, and enthusiastic spirit.